mcandre/swiper/README.md

 For more details on developing swiper itself, see [DEVELOPMENT.md](DEVELOPMENT.md).

-<sup>1</sup> upper bound observed with clang 10 on a Surface Pro 7 in WSL.
+<sup>1</sup> upper bound observed with clang 10 on a System76 Meerkat.